Suez Egypt Travel Guide

 Summer (June-September): Focus on indoor activities in midday.
 Plan early morning or late afternoon visits.

-Winter (December-February): Ideal for all outdoor sightseeing and exploring history in Suez and Cairo.
+Winter (December-February): Ideal for all outdoor sightseeing and exploring the history of Suez and Cairo.

-Religious Holidays: If visiting during Eid al-Fitr or Eid-Adha, observe local celebrations and family gatherings.
+Religious Holidays: If visiting during Eid al-Fitr or Eid al-Adha, observe local parties and family gatherings.

-Low Season (June-August): Take advantage of the rock-bottom prices and hardly any crowds.
+Low Season (June-August): Take advantage of the rock-bottom prices and minimal crowds.
 Plan your activities strategically to avoid the peak heat.
 This is a good time for travelers on a budget.

 Shoulder Seasons (May, September): These periods present a balance of fewer crowds and more manageable temperatures than summer, often with better deals than the high season.